 There are some Christians who tithe, some who don't, some who meet for worship on Sabbath, some on Sunday, some who observe dietary laws, some who don't.
 God does not condemn those who have weak faith and think that they need to keep Old Testament laws, nor does He condemn those who have a clear conscience about eating any kind of meat or not observing Jewish holy days.
 Apart from observing the Royal Law of Love (loving God with all their mind, heart, and strength and their neighbour as themselves), the Gentile believers were only instructed to abstain from eating anything strangled, from eating blood, from fornication, and from idols.
 If God thought that the Gentiles needed to tithe, He sure missed a good opportunity to tell them so when the council of Jerusalem issued their edict.

 It seems to me that there is a hidden agenda in the woman's visions to promote the Mystery religion of Babylon, whether she is aware of it or not.
-She probably is not aware of what how she was serving satan's purposes; just simply making assumptions that the erroneous traditions of western Christianity are Biblically correct.
+She probably is not aware of how she was serving satan's purposes; just simply making assumptions that the erroneous traditions of western Christianity are Biblically correct.
 I suppose that, because she is Korean, she figured that western Christians know best how to serve and worship God, as we heard the Gospel before it got to the far east.

 I wrote that lady a letter about her errors and told her that I felt that she was suffering from delusions, that all her visions were not from God.
 I felt sorry for her because I remember how, when I had a nervous breakdown in 1986 after my husband left me, I used to get bloated up with pride when I had delusions.
 Afterwards, when God showed me my errors, I would kick myself inwardly as I thought, "How could I have believed that?
 It was absolutely ridiculous, not logical at all!"
 By not logical, I mean that there were glaring contradictions to Scripture, besides being contrary to common sense.

 Perfected!
 Ha!
 I was out of my gourd.
 I was far from perfect and still am.
 I could see that this lady had some serious low self–esteem issues and was susceptible to deception.
-Her visions and all the lovely things that Yehoshua said to her, such as how He could trust her implicitly, and how obedient and honest she is, gave her a sense of importance and worth.
+Her visions and all the lovely things that Yeshua (supposedly) said to her, such as how He could trust her implicitly, and how obedient and honest she is, gave her a sense of importance and worth.
 I don't think it was Yeshua who said those things to her.

 She is important, she is of great worth, but the same is true of all God's children.
 But honest?
 God desires truth in the inward parts.
 I doubt that she told any deliberate lies, but I don't think that she was honest with herself.